raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 --- task ---

 Practise and develop your skills in App Lab using [Session 7](https://ncce.io/LZPVu7){:target="_blank"} as a reference.
-Begin with the lesson slides and student worksheet, using the lesson primer and lesson plan when required.
+Begin with the teacher slides and student worksheet, using the lesson primer and lesson plan when required.

 --- /task ---